kna2121/ClearClaim-COMS4152/README.md

 - Run `bin/rails db:migrate` to create the `denial_reasons` table with columns for EOB code (`code`), payer description, rejection code, group code, parsed reason codes (array), remark code, suggested corrections, and documentation.
 - Keep the GA EOB crosswalk (or any payer-provided spreadsheet) in `config/EOBList.csv`.
 Seed the table via `bin/rails db:seed` or manually import with `bin/rails denial_reasons:import_eob[/absolute/path/to/EOBList.csv]`.
 - Each row in the CSV must include headers `EOB CODE, DESCRIPTION, Rejection Code, Group Code, Reason Code, Remark Code`; multiple reason codes in a single cell (e.g., `"A1, 45 N54"`) are automatically split into arrays.
+- `Claims::CorrectionSuggester` accepts plain codes (e.g., `"001"`) or ERA-style tuples.
+It automatically splits remittance codes like `"CO29"` into `group_code: "CO"` and `reason_code: "29"` before querying the database, and also matches on remark codes such as `"N211"`.
 - Export the curated DB for auditing/sharing with `bin/rails denial_reasons:export_csv[optional/output.csv]`.
 - `Claims::CorrectionSuggester` consumes these records, so the REST API immediately reflects any newly imported or edited codes.